JorelAli/CommandAPI/docssrc/src/argument_map.md

 ### Providing mapper functions

-For the rest of this page, let's assume keys are `String`s and values are `Integer`s.
 The mapper functions are used to parse the argument when entered.
 Because a `GreedyStringArgument` returns a `String`, we need a way to convert a `String` into an object specified by the type parameters.

 When providing mappers, you first need to provide the key mapper: